Cumberland County Extension Association By-laws

 Vacancies on the board may be temporarily filled at a regular or special meeting and an individual filling this vacancy will be nominated for a 2-year term at the next Annual Meeting.

-Directors who have three unexcused absences from the regular monthly meetings of the board within a year (October 1st – September 30th) will be deemed to have resigned from the board.
+Directors who have three unexcused absences from the regular monthly meetings of the board within a year (October 1st – September 30th) may be deemed to have resigned from the board.

 In addition to the authority given and duties imposed by these bylaws and the laws of the State of Maine, the directors are charged with the management of the Association with full power to acquire property, both real and personal, in the name of the Association and to sell, lease, mortgage, and exchange or otherwise dispose of such property.